Popularity at Kaggle.com

 Kaggle is an online community of data scientists and machine learners, owned by Google.
 Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.

 For this scraping project, I wanted to scrape a website that wasn't scraped many times before.
 I started working with Json calls, and seeing that this made it very easy to scrape (and it's not really web scraping per se), I scrapped that idea and moved on to trying Scrapy, Beautiful Soup, and finally made the decision of utilizing Selenium for this project as the infinite scroll of Kaggle Kernels page was creating problems with other frameworks.
+You can see my code here.

 I scraped over 5000 kernels, sorted by vote count as well as ~1500 user pages.
 I also scraped ~100K kernels as supporting data to combine with the data I scraped so that I could see more finely tuned results.
 The data included: